ampproject/amphtml/extensions/amp-a4a/rtc-documentation.md

 ### RTC Error Pingback

-RTC supports sending a 1% sampling of RTC errors to specified errorReportingUrl's.
+RTC supports sending a 1% per-page sampling of RTC errors to specified errorReportingUrl's.
+(I.e. 1% of pages will send RTC error pingbacks for all RTC errors that occur on that page).
 For any given RTC callout URL, a corresponding errorReportingUrl may be specified, which will receive pings for, and only for, errors that resulted from the associated RTC callout.
 I.e., you can not specify one errorReportingUrl that receives batched pings for all RTC callouts from a page.
+The errorReportingUrl must be a secure URL that uses HTTPS.

 Vendors may specify an errorReportingUrl within their config in callout-vendors.js, e.g.: